 Trash Segregation and Bulk Items

 Regular trash must be separated from recyclable materials and placed in durable bags or trash cans with lids.
 For yard waste, requirements may vary seasonally, so stay informed about current collection protocols.
-When it comes to bulk items that are too large for regular trash pickup, such as furniture or large appliances, consider using a junk removal service in Philadelphia for proper disposal.
+When it comes to bulk items that are too large for regular trash pickup, such as furniture or large appliances, consider junk removal services in Philadelphia for proper disposal.
 This not only facilitates the decluttering process but also helps adhere to the city’s disposal regulations.

 Service Information and Resources